 I smiled back.
 “Thank you for everything.”

-I watched as Ben drove away and then slowly slung my pack onto my back, staggering forward a couple of steps – more from the two beers than the weight of the pack.
-I had about five more miles to make the following spring, where I hoped to set up camp for the night.
+I watched as Ben drove away and slowly slung my backpack onto my back, staggering forward a couple of steps – more from the two beers than the pack’s weight.
+I had about five more miles to reach the next spring, where I hoped to set up camp for the night.
 I saw storm clouds building over the distant hills and picked up my pace.
-I expected to set up my tarp before the rain began.
+I hoped to set up my tarp before the rain began.